-If there is a positive case in the district we will work directly with the Department of Health and begin contact tracing immediately to determine the appropriate next steps.
-If there is a positive case in the district in lieu of direct clearance from the Westchester County Department of Health the district will at the minimum close or quarantine locations of potential exposure for 24 hours, if possible.
-The length of any additional closure will be determined in consultation with the Westchester County Department of Health.
-Any school closure will be announced through School Messenger.
+If there is a positive case in the district will work with the Westchester County Department of Health to contact trace to ensure close and proximate contacts are quarantined and to determine if a closure is necessary.
+The length of any closure will be determined in consultation with the Westchester County Department of Health.